voldern/elasticsearch-writable-stream/README.md

 ## Buffering

-The `highWaterMark` option set on the stream defines how many items will be buffered before doing a bulk indexing operation.
+The `highWaterMark` option set on the stream defines how many items will be buffered before doing a bulk operation.
 The stream will also write all buffered items if its is closed, before emitting the `finish` event.

 ## Flushing